How to spend a perfect day in Port Arthur, TX, year-round.

 If you didn’t get enough bird watching at the park, there’s more birding at Sabine Woods.
 Just be sure to have a bottle of mosquito repellent on you!

+Fun things to do in Port Author, TX, include going to Pleasure Island.
 This is a great place for public access to the water, boat ramps, a marina, crabbing, and fishing.
 Plus, there are friendly RV parks.
 Take a leisure walk on the boardwalk for scenic views of miles of gulf shoreline and to watch the boats come in.
 You may see dolphins coming in with the boats if you’re lucky.
 I saw a dolphin fin, but it was too fast to get a video of it.

 Pleasure Island Pier

 The 275-foot pier and gazebo overlook Sabine Lake, where many anglers go fishing and families have picnics.
-Birders love this area too.
+Birders love this area, too.